libis/workflow/README.md

 #### Run-time configuration

-The 'run' method takes an optional Hash as argument which will complement and override the options Hash described in the previous chapter.
+The job's 'execute' method takes an optional Hash as argument which will complement and override the options Hash described in the previous chapter.

 Once the workflow is configured and the root work item instantiated, the method will run each top-level task on the root work item in sequence until all tasks have completed successfully or a task has failed.